monharibomonchoix/languagetool-installer-systemd/README.md

   --port=<port> : Change default port (default: 8081)
   --allow-origin: Change default allow-origin (default *)
-                  To disable this option use --allow-origin= --help -h     : Show this and exit
+                  To disable this option use --allow-origin= --public      : Set server public
+  --verbose     : Enable verbose log for server (not for this script) --help -h     : Show this and exit
 ```